Washington Football Prep Poll

 |5.
 Neah Bay

-Others receiving 6 or more points: Selkirk 13.
-DeSales (Walla Walla) 7.
+Others receiving 6 or more points: Selkirk 20.
+Lummi 18.
+Quilcene 8.

 View Comments